Swop (SWOP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Swop Historical Price

-According to the latest data gathered on Swop live price page, the current price of Swop is 0.131796USD.
-The circulating supply of Swop(SWOP) is 3.73M SWOP , giving it a market capitalization of $491.70K.
+According to the latest data gathered on Swop live price page, the current price of Swop is 0.132844USD.
+The circulating supply of Swop(SWOP) is 3.73M SWOP , giving it a market capitalization of $495.68K.

 The Swop Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SWOP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.